Twigsnipperdave/-SKR-V1.1-32-Bit-Control-Board--usb-connection-problems/README.md

 hello everyone
 can any of help me sort out this problem I am having with the above board , I am running the latest smoothieware firmware on it, with A4988 stepper drivers for now.
-When plugged in to ant of my windows 10 pcs or laptops I get error messages saying the board is not recognised,so I checked the properties in device manager and found the following error nessage below;
+When plugged in to any of my windows 10 pcs or laptops I get error messages saying the board is not recognised,so I checked the properties in device manager and found the following error nessage below;

 Windows has stopped this device because it has reported problems.
 (Code 43)